 2014: Held in Istanbul.
 Focused on poverty and wealth in Judaism, Christianity, and Islam.
 Selected papers were published by Palgrave MacMillan in June 2016: Poverty and Wealth in Judaism, Christianity and Islam.

 2016: Focused on nature and the environment in religions.
 Selected papers were published in January 2018: Nature and the Environment in Contemporary Religious Contexts.
-A WXXI public radio half-hour interview with Thomas Donlin-Smith, professor of religious studies at Nazareth College; Nathan Kollar, Hickey Center co-founder; and others explored how faith influences the environment.
+A WXXI public radio half-hour interview with Thomas Donlin-Smith, professor of religious studies at Nazareth University; Nathan Kollar, Hickey Center co-founder; and others explored how faith influences the environment.
 Fall 2017 publication by Cambridge Scholars Publishing: Nature and Environment in Contemporary Religious Contexts.

 2017: Focused on women and gender in religions.
 Selected papers were published in February 2019: Making Gender in the Intersection of the Human and the Divine.

-2018: Sacred Text and Human Context international conference is on Religions and (De)Legitimization of Violence on July 29-31, 2018 at Nazareth College.
+2018: Sacred Text and Human Context international conference is on Religions and (De)Legitimization of Violence on July 29-31, 2018 at Nazareth University.
 More than 50 scholarly papers are expected to be presented on the topic.
 The Conference Committee have selected 17 Papers for publication.
 The editing process are mostly compete and we are sending the manuscript to publishers.
 The book: Religions and (De)Legitimization of Violence (2021, Palgrave).

 2021 Focused on Mystical Traditions: Approaches to Peaceful Coexistence was held virtually on May 24-25, 2021.
 Selected papers are submitted for publication.
 Palgrave McMillion is publishing it and hopefully it will be available by Feb.1, 2023.